ZackInfosbd/Typescript/src/2024/design patterns/structural/bridge/README.md

 1. **Cross-platform Applications**: Creating applications that need to run on multiple platforms, where platform-specific code can be abstracted away as implementation.
 2. **UI Frameworks**: Designing UI frameworks that need to separate high-level widgets from low-level platform-specific drawing operations.
 3. **Device Drivers**: Implementing device drivers for different types of devices, where each device has a different implementation but can be accessed through a common interface.

+## Benefits

+- **Flexibility**: Allows for independent changes in the abstraction and implementation.
+- **Scalability**: New abstractions and implementations can be introduced without affecting existing code.
+- **Reduced Compilation Dependencies**: Changes to the implementation do not require recompiling the abstraction and vice versa.